-Welcome to My Danish Christmas Advent Calendar!
+Welcome back to My Danish Christmas Advent Calendar!
 Join me every day in opening a new door.
-I’ve got a host of goodies to share with you – traditional Danish Christmas recipes, traditions, songs, games, decorations, crafts and landscapes… So sit back, relax and enjoy!
+Once again, I’ve got a host of goodies to share with you – traditional Danish Christmas recipes, traditions, songs, games, decorations, crafts and landscapes… So sit back, relax and enjoy!

-Time to get your scissors and glue out – today we’re at the craft table!
 The Danes say that “Jul er hjerternes fest“.
 That “Christmas is the festival of hearts”.
 Yep, look around and you’ll see hearts everywhere.
-Gingerbread hearts, crocheted hearts, heart-shaped tree ornaments and…the ubiquitous Danish woven paper hearts, which you’ll see hanging in windows or on the branches of the Christmas tree.
+Gingerbread hearts, crocheted hearts, heart-shaped tree ornaments and Danish woven paper hearts – hanging in windows or on the branches of Christmas trees.

 WOVEN PAPER HEART

-But I’m going to show you the two-minute version – the cheat’s version – as taught to me by my daughter, aged 10.
-You’ll need two pieces of paper or carton in different colours.
+But I’m going to show you the two-minute version – the cheat’s version – as taught to me by DD12 (dear daughter, aged 12).
+She learned to make the hearts this way when she was at nursery… You’ll need two pieces of paper or carton in different colours.
 (Red and white, if you want to be really traditional.)
 Mark out the shape (see below) and draw a line in the middle, up to the point where the edge starts to curve.
 Cut out the shapes and then cut along the middle lines.

 Turn the white carton at right angles and weave the first ‘finger’ through the red carton.